ONLINE AND IN PERSON COUNSELING

 You’ve read studies or advertisements claiming one approach is better than another for OCD, and you wonder what approach you should search for and what will work for you.

 As a counselor who is passionate about doing good work and helping people, I am incredibly interested in what factors lead to good outcomes.
-I want to know what works and for whom and how can I make sure I am helping people get better.
+I want to know what works for each client and how I can make sure I am helping people get better.

 There are many factors that contribute to outcomes: